SergioSergei/MindBridge-App-Code/README.md

 Hey!

-This is Sergeis and Maxs submission for the DreamHacks Hackathon.
+This is Sergeis and Maxs submission for the KTHacks Hackathon.
 We hope you like it!

-IF you want to run, follow these steps:
+If you want to run, follow these steps:

 1. Clone the repository
 2. Run `npm install` in the root directory to install dependencies.